semaphoreci/docs/docs/programming-languages/python.md

 - macOS: Python is available out-of-the-box in the [macOS VM image][macos-python].
 - Docker: use [semaphoreci/python](/ci-cd-environment/semaphore-registry-images/#python) or
-  [your own Docker image][docker-env] with the version of Python and other packages that you need.
+  [your own Docker image][docker-env] with the version of Python and other packages that you want.

-Follow the links above for details on currently available language versions and additional tools.
+Follow the links above for details regarding available language versions and additional tools.

 #### Selecting a Python version on Linux

-On Linux, you can use the [`sem-version` tool][sem-version] to switch between Python versions.
-For example:
+On Linux, you can use the [`sem-version` tool][sem-version] to switch between Python versions, as shown below:

 ```
 sem-version python 3.7